 Window tinting also helps block harmful ultraviolet rays that can cause damage to electronics, fabrics, and furnishings.
 Some solar window films can block up to 99.9% of UV rays.
 When you tint your windows, you are protecting these items from fading and discoloration, extending the lifespan of your possessions.

-When choosing the right film to tint your windows, here are some important things to remember:
+When choosing the right film to tint your windows, here are two important things to remember:

 Type of Film